Local moving companies in New York City

 -

 Home prices in Newark are 36.8% lower than in New York City. - Income in Newark is 47.0% lower than in New York City, so you could earn less for doing the same job.
-The top employers in Newark include Panasonic Corporation of North America, Prudential Financial, and Prudential Capital & Investment Services.
+The top employers in Newark — including Panasonic Corporation of North America, Prudential Financial, and Prudential Capital & Investment Services — may pay more.

-- The cost of living for a family in Newark is 62.8% lower than in New York City.
+- A move to Newark can help cut down on a family’s routine expenses, including utilities, transportation, and groceries.
+The cost of living for a family of four is 62.8% less than what it costs in New York City.

 - The unemployment rate in Newark is 16.07% higher than in New York City.